DWI

 Here are the types of offenses and penalties for felony DWIs in Texas:

 • DWI with Minor Passenger: When a person is charged with DWI with a child passenger under 15 years old.
-This offense is punishable by a state jail term between 180 days and two years, a fine of up to $10,000, and driver's license suspension.
+This offense is punishable by a state jail term between 180 days and two years, a fine of up to $10,000, and a driver's license suspension.

 • Intoxication Assault: When a person causes serious bodily injury to another while driving under the influence.
 This offense is punishable by a prison term of 2 to 10 years, a fine of up to $10,000, and driver's license suspension.